jontybale/http-parser/README.md

 # http-parser
 Example HTTP parser to fetch and retrieve information about remote HTML pages.

+## Install

+Please install the application with Composer, if you are not familiar with composer please visit [http://getcomposer.org](http://getcomposer.org).

+## Usage

-To run the example application please use the following domain (providing php is installed your local system):
+To run the example application please use the following command once `composer install` has been run:

 `./examples/console.php http-parser:fetch:products http://url.com/you/want/to/scrape | python -m json.tool`